Ask a Question

 Riding: 5 - 6 hours

-You will cross the white streets of Jerez del Marquesado to head to Picón, one of the hightest mountains in the Sierra Nevada (3090 m).
-You will continue to ride at an altitude of 2000m and will find small streams and waterfalls where the water descends from the mountains which are covered in perpetual snow.
+You ride across the white streets of Jerez del Marquesado to head to Picón, one of the highest mountains in the Sierra Nevada (3090 m) but you only ride at an altitude of 2000m.
+Here you can find small streams and waterfalls where the water descends from the mountains which are covered in perpetual snow.
 You will follow the same path as a group of young people from Jerez who in 1960 travelled to rescue American soldiers who had crashed their plane on the peaks of Picón.
-You will enjoy a picnic next to the "La Tizná' stream.
+Stop for a picnic next to the "La Tizná' stream.
+After lunch, ride back to Jerez del Marquesado for another dinner and overnight.

-Day 5 - Jerez del Marquesado-Alquife Mines-La Calahorra
+Day 5 - Jerez del Marquesado - Zalabi Valley - Lugros

 Riding: 5 - 6 hours